RSPCA Shop Next Gen Education

 In terms of their living space, your guinea pig needs:

 • A secure space that's large enough for them to exercise and high enough to stand up fully on their back legs.
+Youngsters are especially playful and need lots of room – they’ll need a height of around 30cm to perform their ‘frisky hop’ play behaviour, also referred to as 'popcorning'.

 • Indoor accommodation that's well-ventilated, dry and away from direct heat sources (such as radiators or sunny windows) and draughts.
-Room temperatures of 17-20°C are ideal.
+Room temperatures of 17–20°C are ideal.
 Some areas of centrally heated houses may get too hot, so be careful where you put their hutch.
+Guinea pigs don't cope well with big changes in temperature, so if you do decide to bring your guinea pigs inside for the winter, make sure you wait for the right temperature to reintroduce them to the outside again.

-• Outdoor accommodation - if you're keeping your guinea pigs outside, their hutch should be sheltered from direct sun and direct wind.
+• Outdoor accommodation: if you're keeping your guinea pigs outside, their hutch should be sheltered from direct sun and direct wind.
 In temperatures below 15°C, you should move them indoors.
 They'll also need sufficient bedding throughout the whole enclosure to keep them warm.

 Making your guinea pigs' house a home